A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Results

 \section{Results}

 In this section, the performance of the twin-decoder architecture is explored.
-First, a minimal hyper-parameter calibration is presented, that highlights the impact of the loss weighting parameter $beta$, the number of convolutional blocks used in the decoder structure, and the initial number of kernels used for convolution operations.
+First, a minimal hyper-parameter calibration is presented, that highlights the impact of the loss weighting parameter $\beta$, the number of convolutional blocks used in the decoder structure, and the number of kernels used in the convolutional layers.
 The resulting architecture is evaluated on the test set, showing good performance on unseen shapes.
 Then, the qualitative and quantitative methods respectively presented in sections \ref{section:qualitative} and \ref{section:quantitative} are put into practice.
 Finally, a comparison with two other AE-based architectures is proposed, revealing the contribution of skip connections between shape and flow decoders.